jmcoholich/jmcoholich.github.io/content/post/FoundationPose/index.md

 FoundationPose is a 6D object pose estimation model.
 It is trained on synthetically-augmented [Objaverse](https://objaverse.allenai.org/) objects.
 At inference time, the model generates multiple pose hypotheses, ranks them, and outputs the rank 0 pose estimate.
 Unlike previous works, FoundationPose does not need to build a NeRF of the object first.

-FoundationPose operates either in a model-based or model-free mode, where "model" refers to a CAD model (3D mesh) of the tracked object.
+FoundationPose operates either in a model-based or model-free mode, where "model" refers to a 3D mesh of the tracked object.
 To run FoundationPose model-free, several reference images of the object need to be supplied.
-We only tried the model-based version of FoundationPose.
+I only tried the model-based version of FoundationPose.

 For more details, see the [paper](https://arxiv.org/abs/2312.08344), however an in-depth understanding of FoundationPose is not required to use the model.
 Below is an overview of their method (Figure 2 from the paper).